image-charts/documentation/docs/reference/chart-title.md

 ---
+title: Chart Title
-meta_description: "Learn how to customize your chart title, from format to alignement."
+description: "Learn how to customize your chart title, from format to alignement."
+sidebar_position: 6
 ---

+# Chart Title

 You can specify the title text, color, and font size for your chart.

 #### Syntax